Are you considering living off-campus while attending Malone?

 Learn about other free services here.

-5. Push yourself out of your comfort zone.
 Though it might be uncomfortable to introduce yourself to others or strike up random conversations, it's important to meet new people and to make connections!